 The above EXIF metadata viewer supports a large number of different compressed and RAW image formats.
 In particular, all the file types used by the major camera manufacturers (Canon, Fujifilm, Leica, Nikon, Olympus, Panasonic, Pentax, Ricoh, Sigma, Sony) can be inspected.

-Inspecting the EXIF metadata associated with an image can be helpful to improve one's photography.
-For example, I might have an image of a racing bike that shows too much motion blur.
-Checking the EXIF data on exposure parameters, such as shutter speed and ISO, can provide insights into how I might need to change the camera settings in order to capture sharper images of fast moving subjects in the future.
+Knowing the EXIF metadata associated with an image can be helpful to improve one's photography.
+For example, you might have an image of a racing bike that shows too much motion blur.
+Checking the EXIF data on exposure parameters, such as shutter speed and ISO, can provide insights into how you might need to change the camera settings in order to capture sharper images of fast moving subjects in the future.

 FAQ on inspecting EXIF metadata